Jeffrey Lee Pierce: 1990s

 Pierce's autobiography, Go Tell The Mountain, goes into detail about the personal turmoil he experienced during the late 1980s and early 1990s.
-His health had been poor for some time.
+His health had been poor for some time, having struggled with alcoholism and drug addiction.
 The final Gun Club album, 1993's Lucky Jim, includes the song "Idiot Waltz".
 Another album from that period is Ramblin' Jeffrey Lee and Cypress Grove with Willie Love, which consists mainly of cover versions of blues artists such as Howlin' Wolf, Lightnin' Hopkins, and Skip James.

 In late 1993, Pierce spent time with Nick Cave and the Bad Seeds during the recording of their album Let Love In.
 Mick Harvey, a former Bad Seeds member, recalled, "He was sat on the couch during much of the recording ...
 He'd come almost every day and just sit on the couch and then he'd come out to dinner with us and just mumble away.
 He was very hard work.
 He was very unusual and a very unique guy."
 In May 1994, Pierce joined the band on-stage during the "Let Love In" European tour, culminating in a show at Shepherd's Bush Empire in London, where he sang a cover of the Johnny Cash/Bob Dylan song "Wanted Man".
 His last TV appearance was with the Bad Seeds on Later... with Jools Holland, recorded on May 14, 1994.

 In November 1994, Pierce was arrested for brandishing a Samurai sword in his local pub in Kensington after an argument.
 He was due in court early in 1995, but flew instead to Japan, where he did some radio work and joined a Japanese band onstage, until he was hospitalized after a mugging.
 Pierce flew back to London in February to collect his belongings then returned to the United States, having been requested to leave England following his arrest and lack of visa.
 He returned to Los Angeles in 1995.

 Pierce continued working despite failing health, and reformed a Gun Club lineup for two shows in Los Angeles in August and September 1995, including guitarists Powers and Mike Martt, formerly of Tex & the Horseheads, and the Wayne Kramer rhythm section of bassist Randy Bradbury and drummer Brock Avery.
 The Gun Club's last ever gig, with bassist Elizabeth Montague replacing Bradbury, was at The Palace in Hollywood on December 18, 1995.